Health Insurance and Labor Supply: Evidence from Same-Sex Couples, Contemporary Economic Policy, 2025, 1–22. [Link]

 Writing Like a Girl: Writing Style and the Gender Publication Gap in Economics (with Karoline Lehner and Alyssa Schneebaum)

-This paper investigates the impact of workplace breastfeeding laws on mothers’ labor supply.
-We exploit state-level laws introduced throughout 1998-2009 that require employers to provide break time and a private room for women to express milk or breastfeed.
-Our results show an increase in breastfeeding initiation and the probability that a child was breastfed at three and six months after birth.
-We find that workplace breastfeeding significantly increase maternal employment by 4% when children are in breastfeeding age.
-Our results highlight the importance of preferences, individual constraints, and initial labor market attachment for contextualizing the breastfeeding and employment responses.
+This paper investigates the impact of workplace breastfeeding laws on mothers’ breastfeeding behavior and labor supply.
+We exploit the staggered introduction of state-level laws between 1998 and 2010 that require employers to provide break time and a private space for expressing milk or breastfeeding.
+Workplace breastfeeding laws increase breastfeeding continuation at three and six months after birth by 5.4-6.7%.
+Further, they significantly increase maternal employment by 3.3% when children are in breastfeeding age.
+The findings suggest that preferences, individual constraints, and initial labor market attachment shape breastfeeding and employment responses.

 Empowered Mothers, Empowered Generations: The Impact of Women's Economic Rights (with Esther Arenas-Arroyo)

-This paper explores the long-run effects of women’s economic rights on generations exposed to property acts during childhood.
-We find that childhood exposure to economic rights reduces the probability of marriage, particularly among women, and increases female labor force participation in adulthood.
-To explore potential mechanisms, we document several short-run effects among the adult generation contemporaneous to the reforms, including improved occupational standing and reduced fertility, as well as lower child mortality, and increased children's schooling.
-Our results suggest that expanding economic rights for women shapes outcomes of multiple generations.
+This paper examines the long-run effects of women’s economic rights on generations exposed to property and earnings acts during childhood.
+We find that childhood exposure to these reforms reduced the probability of marriage—particularly among women—and increased female labor force participation in adulthood.
+To explore potential mechanisms, we document several short-run effects among the adult generation contemporaneous to the reforms, including improved occupational standing, reduced fertility, lower child mortality, and increased schooling among children.
+Taken together, our findings suggest that expanding economic rights for women can shape outcomes across multiple generations, underscoring the enduring importance of legal and institutional reforms that promote women’s economic empowerment.

 Do female members on corporate boards make a difference?
 An evaluation of the introduction of the gender board quota in Austria (with Andrea Weber)